dagabriel101/Derivatives-Pricing/README.md

 ## Key Insights

-- Stochastic volatility models capture market features such as skew and smile
+- Stochastic volatility captures skew and smile
-- Monte Carlo methods are flexible but require variance reduction for efficiency
+- Monte Carlo requires variance reduction for efficiency
 - Control variates significantly improve estimator precision
 - Calibration is an inverse problem and may be ill-conditioned